LooksRare/sdk-v2/guides/collectionOrder.md

 import { LooksRare, SupportedChainId } from "@looksrare/sdk-v2";

 const lr = new LooksRare(SupportedChainId.MAINNET, provider, signer);

+// To be done only once the first a user is interacting with the V2.
+// It will grant the Exchange contract with the right to use your collections approvals done on the transfer manager. await lr.grantTransferManagerApproval().call();
+await setApprovalForAll(signer, maker.collection, lr.addresses.TRANSFER_MANAGER_V2);

 const taker = lr.createTakerForCollectionOrder(maker, TOKEN_ID); // Change the token id
 const { call } = lr.executeOrder(maker, taker, signature);